farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 For skill-based magic, add a “Channeling” skill.
 When you want to do something magical, you use the channeling skill to summon up the power and—hopefully—release it.
 To do this, use a create an advantage action.
 In this case, the advantage you’re looking to create is a Summoned Power aspect.
 When it comes time to cast the spell—presumably on your next action—make a roll with a skill of Mediocre (+0), but use whatever bonuses you accrued in the advantage creation step—so, generally, you’ll get a +2, +4, or +6 through stacked free invocations and potentially paying a fate point.
 So far, so good—generate mana, generate an effect.
 Now to get a little bit more fiddly.

-      - • If you want to cast the spell in one action, then you need to use an aspect—either for free, or by spending a fate point—without gaining the +2 bonus.
+- If you want to cast the spell in one action, then you need to use an aspect—either for free, or by spending a fate point—without gaining the +2 bonus.
 This makes fast casting pretty shaky business.
 There may be a stunt that allows you to fast cast for free.

-      - • Difficulty for channeling is Mediocre (+0), difficulty of actually casting depends on the spell.
+- Difficulty for channeling is Mediocre (+0), difficulty of actually casting depends on the spell.
 In either case, a result less than Average means the power has gotten out of control.
 The character takes mental stress equal to the difference between the roll and 0.

-      - • Optional rule (Burnout): Casters may opt to pre-emptively take a consequence as part of the roll.
+- Optional rule (Burnout): Casters may opt to pre-emptively take a consequence as part of the roll.
 In this case, the consequence box is checked, and the spellcasting roll gains a bonus equal to the amount of stress that consequence would usually prevent.

-      - • Another optional rule: If you want the risk to be on the channeling side rather than the spellcasting side, then do the following.
+- Another optional rule: If you want the risk to be on the channeling side rather than the spellcasting side, then do the following.
 Have the channeler’s player declare a level of success, anywhere from Fair (+2) to Epic (+7), then roll an overcome against that declaration as a difficulty.
 If his roll falls short, he takes stress equal to the difference between his roll and his declared level of success.
 If the roll succeeds, then he uses that level of success for his actual spellcasting roll.
 The rule about needing an aspect or a stunt for fast casting is still in effect, so he’ll want to generate a boost, buy a stunt, or have a fate point handy for that.

-### Fated Mana Points<br />
+### Fated Mana Points

 For a system that requires the expenditure of a fate point to do something magical, change the way refresh rules work.
 Each time refresh reduces by one, offset it by granting the character one mana point (MP).
 MPs refresh the same way that fate points do, and can be used to fuel spells or enhance magical skills, but cannot otherwise be used as FP.